The development of Queenstown

-However, this decision was not favourably received by the inhabitants of this ward of the city.
-Laluni and Anira Streets were named after tributaries of the Lama a tributary of the Mahaica River.
-Peter Rose Street bears the name of a former member of the Court of Policy.
-Forshaw Street was named after former Mayor of the city Mr. George Anderson Forshaw.
-Almond Street was named after an almond tree and Crown Street was named in honour of of the crown.
+In Queen Victoria’s jubilee year, it was proposed by the City Council to have the streets named after her children; however, the residents of the newly established ward did not welcome this idea and instead the streets were given other names.
+Laluni and Anira Streets were named after the Laluni Creek and the Anira Canal both tributaries of the Lama River which is considered a stream and is a tributary of the Mahaica River.
+Peter Rose Street was named after Peter Rose who was an affluent member of the society and also a member of the Court of Policy.
+Forshaw Street was named after George Anderson Forshaw, the first Mayor of Georgetown.
+Almond Street was named for an almond tree and Crown Street was named in honour of the British crown.

 The Queenstown Moravian Church was built largely through the initiative of the Reverend John Dingwall after the decision was made in 1891 to extend its ministry to the capital city.